ShuxinD/medicare_ADRD_hospitalization/README.md

 ## why CCW's ICD list instead of others?

 We want to have consistent number of hospitalizations with ADRD over 2000-2016.
-We achieved it only with CCW's list.
+We achieved it only with CCW's list: https://www2.ccwdata.org/web/guest/condition-categories

 The plot with Shuxin's list generated from Lidia's and Taylor's papers: